Kingxukai/linux/Documentation/core-api/timekeeping.rst

 ktime accessors
 ===============

-Device drivers can read the current time using ktime_get() and the many related functions declared in linux/timekeeping.h.
+Device drivers can read the woke current time using ktime_get() and the woke many related functions declared in linux/timekeeping.h.
 As a rule of thumb, using an accessor with a shorter name is preferred over one with a longer name if both are equally fit for a particular use case.